 - Active-passive storage system

 - A system in which one storage processor is actively providing access to a given LUN.
 The other processors act as a backup for the LUN and can be actively providing access to other LUN I/O. I/O can be successfully sent only to an active port for a given LUN.
 If access through the active storage port fails, one of the passive storage processors can be activated by the servers accessing it.

 - Asymmetrical storage system

 - Supports Asymmetric Logical Unit Access (ALUA).
-ALUA-complaint storage systems provide different levels of access per port.
-ALUA allows hosts to determine the states of target ports and prioritize paths.
-The host uses some of the active paths as primary while others as secondary.
+ALUA-compliant storage systems provide different levels of access per port.
+With ALUA, hosts can determine the states of target ports and prioritize paths.
+The host uses some of the active paths as primary and others as secondary.

 - Virtual port storage system

-- Allows access to all available LUNs through a single virtual port.
-These are active-active storage devices, but hide their multiple connections though a single port.
+- Supports access to all available LUNs through a single virtual port.
+Virtual port storage systems are active-active storage devices, but hide their multiple connections though a single port.
 ESXi multipathing does not make multiple connections from a specific port to the storage by default.
 Some storage vendors supply session managers to establish and manage multiple connections to their storage.
-These storage systems handle port failover and connection balancing transparently.
-This is often referred to as transparent failover.
+These storage systems handle port failovers and connection balancing transparently.
+This capability is often called transparent failover.